colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 #### How do they work?

-A restricted Boltzmann machine (or RBM) is a neural network consisting of two layers of binary units, one visible and one hidden.
+A restricted Boltzmann machine (or RBM) is a neural network consisting of two layers of binary units[\*](TODO: footnote on variations), one visible and one hidden.
 The visible units represent examples of the data distribution we're interested in - in this case, names, encoded as concatenations of one-hot character vectors.

 <div class="imgcap">
     <img src="/img/rbm.svg">